Jean-Baptiste-Lasselle/infra-kytes/README.md

 That  first usable version will be released as [3.0.0-xmas].
 I will consider authorizing branchning this repo by other architects/devops/developers, only after that 3.0.0-xmas release.

-Any preceding release is just for my pernal project management automation.
+Any previous release is just for my personal project management automation.
+(I have in house 24 U stack + 2 zero-U PDUs )

-If you see anything written in French, just don't pay atention.
-You may, but be infrmed that I use french to mislead my business conccurent, and what you see in mess here, is in mess on purpose.
-Indeed, as any social network, Github is massively used to gather intel about IT professionals.

-For instance, I wil  never provide ansible / terrafoirm recipe for that repo : those are things company will have to pay, to get.
+I wil  never provide ansible / terraform recipe for that repo : those are things company will have to pay, to get.

 You may request my services, by submitting an issue with a github account, I will then find you, you don't need to write any email contact or phone number.
 Don't be shy about asking me if I would fly 11 000 miles to work op a project: I will, especially I f don' understand a word of your native language.